voxpupuli/beaker/README.md

 Diagnostics:

-When using `--vmrun fusion`, we'll log all the available VM names and for each host we'll log all the available snapshot names.
+When using `--hypervisor fusion`, we'll log all the available VM names and for each host we'll log all the available snapshot names.

 ## EC2 Support ##
 Pre-requisite: Blimpy gem installed and .fog file correctly configured with your credentials.

---vmrun blimpy
+--hypervisor blimpy

 Currently, there is limited support EC2 nodes; we are adding support for new platforms shortly.